Gayathri229/JavaScript/S2_Callbacks, Promises.md

 Promise chaining:
 Here, we've returned the promise to the next chain, creating a promise chain.
 And this is how we pass the data in the promise chain.
-Here, the catch method at the end will handle any error caused in the whole promise chain BECAUSE it's placed at the end of the chain.
+Here, the catch method ATTACHED at the end will handle any error caused in the whole promise chain BECAUSE it's placed at the end of the chain.
+NOTICE THAT WE"RE NOT PASSING THE THEN/CATCH FUNCTION WE'RE ATTACHING IT.
 ![image](https://github.com/Gayathri229/JavaScript/assets/60467364/8972ff35-9dcd-466f-93e9-962a47a817de)
 ![image](https://github.com/Gayathri229/JavaScript/assets/60467364/c9a6c8a5-c617-4725-9a27-e0d0044f56cf)